ArobyR/react-to-print-functional-components/README.md

 # Library tutorial react to print using functional components

-Hi there! in this repo I'll teach you one away to use react to print using functional components.
+Hi there! in this repo I'll teach you one way to use react to print using functional components.

 ### 1. first step:
   Creating our react app: